Wheein

-Jung Whee-in (Korean: 정휘인; born April 17, 1995), known professionally as Wheein, is a South Korean singer under The L1ve.
-She is best known as a member and vocalist of South Korean girl group Mamamoo.
-In April 2018, Wheein made her debut as a solo artist with her digital single "Easy."
-In September 2019, she released her first single album, Soar.
+Jung Whee-in (Korean: 정휘인; born April 17, 1995), known mononymously as Wheein, is a South Korean singer.
+She rose to prominence in 2014, as a member of the Korean girl group Mamamoo.
+In 2017, her song "Anymore" with Jung Key, topped the Gaon Charts.
+In April 2018, she made her debut as a solo artist with her digital single "Easy", peaking at number three in South Korea.
+In September 2019, Wheein released her first single album Soar.

+In 2021, Wheein released her debut EP Redd, which peaked inside the top ten in Korea.
+In the same year she left RBW, and signed to The L1ve.
+In 2022, she released her second EP Whee, which reached number four on the Circle Album Chart.
+In 2023, she released her debut studio album, In the Mood.

+Name

+Whee-in's given name "휘인" (Hwi-in) was derived from the male lead character of the manhwa "인어공주를 위하여" (For the Mermaid Princess), with the name "조휘인" (Jo Hwi-in).
+Her mother thought it was a pretty name and named her after the character.
+Her name in Hanja is written as "輝人", meaning a "shining person".

 Early life

 Jung Whee-in was born in Jeonju, Jeollabuk-do, South Korea, where she lived with her grandmother as an only child.
 She graduated from Wonkwang Information Arts High School.

 Career

+2014–2020: Debut with Mamamoo and solo career

 In June 2014, Wheein officially debuted as a member of Mamamoo, serving as one of the group's vocalists, when they released their debut single "Mr. Ambiguous" and EP Hello.
-She had first appeared in the group's first R&B collaboration, "Don't Be Happy", alongside member Solar and featuring Korean singer Bumkey, that January.
+She had first appeared in the group's first R&B collaboration "Don't Be Happy", alongside member Solar and featuring Korean singer Bumkey, that January.

+Wheein featured on multiple tracks with several artists including Kiggen of Phantom and Standing Egg in 2014; CNBLUE and Louie in 2015; Monsta X and Sandeul in 2016; Jung Key, Jung Min-hyuk and Standing Egg in 2017.

-On April 17, 2018, Wheein debuted as a solo artist, releasing her first single, "Easy."
-On September 4, 2019, she released her first single album, Soar, with the single "Good Bye."
+On April 17, 2018, Wheein debuted as a solo artist by releasing her first single album magnolia with the lead single "Easy" featuring rapper Sik-K.

+In 2019, she went on to feature in a few more tracks with artists including DinDin, Park Bom and also collaborated on a song with Kim Hyun-chul.

+On September 4, 2019, she released her second single album Soar, with the single "Good Bye."
 Wheein's first physical release, Soar peaked at number four on the Gaon Album Chart, selling over 23,000 copies in 2019.
-The single "Good Bye" debuted Billboard World Digital Song Sales chart at position 24.
+The single "Good Bye" debuted on the Billboard World Digital Song Sales chart at position 24.

+On May 1, 2020, Wheein released the song "With My Tears" for the tvN drama Hospital Playlist.
+She featured on a track again for DinDin in May, for Peakboy in August, for Jvde Milez in September and for Basick in December.
+On September 28, she released a soundtrack titled "Shine On You" for the tvN drama Record of Youth.